The Incredible Hulk Coaster: Ride experience

 After boarding, the train moved into another area of the station themed as a gamma-ray accelerator, while a recording of Dr. Bruce Banner was played anxiously stating, "Everything looks good...I think...I think this time it's...going to work!"
 A female voice then exclaimed, "Warning!
 Coolant levels dropping!" and announced that there was a malfunction.
 Alarms began to go off inside the accelerator as Dr. Banner screamed in terror, "No!
 No!
 No!
 No!"
 The last "No!" was synchronized with the tire-propelled launch mechanism, which propelled the train from 0 to 40 mph in 2 seconds at an upward angle exiting the station.

 Immediately after exiting the tunnel, the train entered a zero-g roll inverting element and plunged down a 105 ft drop.
 The train then reached a top speed of 67 mph, followed by a cobra roll over the park's main lagoon.
 The train then proceeded through a vertical loop, followed by a subterranean tunnel full of mist.
 Upon exiting the tunnel, the track encircled the station, sending the train into a corkscrew and a second vertical loop, which wrapped around the mid-course brake run and was flanked by two over-banked turns.
 This led into the mid-course brake run slowing the train before descending another hill into a second corkscrew and a turn-around.
 The train then tilted sideways during the final stretch of track as riders passed an on-ride camera and entered a helix, which ended at the coaster's final brake run.

 2016–present

 Queue

 Following a major refurbishment that was completed in 2016, a new, original storyline was added with a completely redesigned queue experience that places guests inside a perilous scientific experiment led by General Thaddeus Ross.
 The entrance features a statue of Hulk holding one of the ride's vehicles over his head, and arching tracks passing over him.
 These arching coaster tracks came from the original Hulk Roller Coaster.
 The televisions now show CGI animations of test subjects being exposed to gamma radiation and being transformed into Hulk-like creatures.
 As of April 2015, riders must pass through metal detectors and security personnel and must rid themselves of all loose items from their pockets.
+A wheelchair accessible elevator to the ride platform is located near the exit.